aimaheadheart/aimaheadheart.github.io/_posts/2024-01-17-conference.md

 mermaid: true
 ---

-Our team members Dr. Na Zou presented at a UTHealth AIM-AHEAD conference on fairness in AI/ML, including industry representatives from Amazon and clinical research areas.
+Our team member Dr. Na Zou presented at a UTHealth AIM-AHEAD conference on fairness in AI/ML, including industry representatives from Amazon and clinical research areas.